msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 #### Redis

-All designs except for (1) have intendent databases that require you to go through the API to access it.
-With these requirements the benefits of Redis became greatly diminished.
+All designs except for (1) have databases that require you to go through the API to access it.
+Addtionly I intend to keep the database and there API on the same machine.
+With these requirements the benefits of redis became greatly diminished.
 If I find I have queries taking a long time or have load concerns on my database I will reconsider Redis in the future.

 ### Design Conclusion